srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 - The replacement PPTT models the A520 private L1 caches, A720 private L1/L2
   caches, and shared 12 MiB system cache.
 It does not add the disproved extra 2 MiB A520 L2.
-- The Linux 7.1 MPAM table describes only the DSU-local shared cache.
+- The Linux 7.1 and 7.2 MPAM table describes only the DSU-local shared cache.
 It is inert unless arm64 MPAM is enabled.
 The exposed controller has no monitoring resources, and CI-700 partitioning is unavailable.
 Device-DMA/fabric partitioning, cache-occupancy monitoring, and bandwidth monitoring are therefore not exposed.
-Linux 7.1 exposes the DSU's proportional-bandwidth mode only on an explicit `mbw_prop` resctrl mount.
+Linux 7.1 and 7.2 expose the DSU's proportional-bandwidth mode only on an explicit `mbw_prop` resctrl mount.
 - Linux respects the GPU `_CCA` value supplied by the active firmware tables.
   This supports both older shipped non-coherent declarations and newer